What if I Can't Schedule Clients within 48 Hours?

 "What will happen if your AOD use continues?"

-All of the above would be conducted within a framework of empathy, concern and supporting the client's ability to make his or her own choices.
+All of the above would be conducted within a framework of empathy, concern and supporting the client's ability to make their own choices.

 Follow-up